argoproj-labs/argocd-operator/docs/reference/argocd.md

 Enabled | false | Toggle Autoscaling support globally for the Argo CD server component.
 HPA | [Object] | HorizontalPodAutoscaler options for the Argo CD Server component.

+!!! note
+    When `.spec.server.autoscale.enabled` is set to `true`, the number of required replicas (if set) in `.spec.server.replicas` will be ignored.
+The final replica count on the server deployment will be controlled by the Horizontal Pod Autoscaler instead.

 ### Server Command Arguments

 Allows a user to pass arguments to Argo CD Server command.